inventaire/docker-inventaire/README.md

 " > ./inventaire/config/local.js
 ```

-You can optionnally install translation dependencies of[inventaire-i18n](https://github.com/inventaire/inventaire-i18n/) [need more details]

 ### Rootless Docker

 Docker Engine v20.10 is now available in rootless mode.
 If you would like to try it, you may follow the [official guide](https://docs.docker.com/engine/security/rootless/) (including command `export DOCKER_HOST=unix://$XDG_RUNTIME_DIR/docker.sock`).